JasonWeinzierl/eslint-plugin-rxjs-x/docs/rules/no-floating-observables.md

 <!-- end auto-generated rule header -->

-The effects failures if an observable returned by a function is neither assigned to a variable or property or passed to a function.
+A "floating" observable is one that is created without any code set up to handle any errors it might emit.
+Like a floating Promise, floating observables can cause several issues, such as ignored errors, unhandled cold observables, and more.

 This rule is like [no-floating-promises](https://typescript-eslint.io/rules/no-floating-promises/) but for Observables.

-This rule will report Observable-valued statements that are not treated in one of the following ways:
+This rule will report observable-valued statements that are not treated in one of the following ways:

 - Calling its `.subscribe()`
 - `return`ing it